rlite/rlite/README.md

 the normal DIF.
 Among the possible strategies, we can enroll A and C against B, so that B will be the initial node in the DIF.

+On node B, enable b.IPCP:1 to act as an enroller even if it is not enrolled to any other node (as it is the first node):

+    $ sudo rlite-ctl ipcp-enroller-enable b.IPCP:1

 On node A, enroll a.IPCP:1 into n.DIF using ethAB.DIF as a supporting DIF and b.IPCP:1 as a neighbor: